Owning a controller is a must today, even if you are a PC gamer!

 - Headphone jack – The controller comes with a standard 3.5mm headphone jack, effectively turning any wired headset into a wireless one.
 Whether you prefer using headphones for greater immersion or just want to avoid blasting your speakers for any reason, you will definitely appreciate having the headphone jack here.

-- Steam Support – The most popular PC gaming platform has recently introduced full DualShock 4 support.
-This means that you no longer need to bother with third-party drivers, as Steam itself will integrate the controller without a hiccup.
+- Steam Support – The most popular PC gaming platform has recently incorporated full DualShock 4 support.
+This means that you no longer need to struggle with third-party drivers, as Steam itself will integrate the controller without a hiccup.

 - No official drivers – While Steam support makes it much easier to use the DualShock 4 on the PC, there are still some inconveniences to deal with.
 First of all, you must create and switch configurations manually when playing non-steam games.
 Apart from that, it requires Steam to be running in the background at all times, and it is known to hog more RAM memory than some would be comfortable with.